CatalinaGonpar/CatalinaGonpar/README.md

 # Hi There ✌️, I'm Catalina Alejandra Gonpar 🤓
-## I'm a full stack java trainee
+## I'm a full stack java trainee 💻

 About me:
-🧐 I'm currently working as a logistics operator
+*🧐 Currently working as a logistics operator
+*🌱 Taking a course in Data Science
+*✍️ My professional interests include Logistics, Data Analysis, and Machine Learning

-🌱 I'm currently taking a course in Data Science using Python 📫 How to reach me: catalina.gonpar@gmail.com
+*📫 How to reach me: catalina.gonpar@gmail.com

+##Always wanting to learn!🤓